jgiacomini/Tiny.RestClient/README.md

 ## Error handling
-All requests can throw 3 exceptions :
+All requests can throw 4 exceptions :

 * ConnectionException : thrown when the request can't reach the server
 * HttpException : thrown when the server has invalid error code
+* SerializeException : thrown when the serializer can't serialize the content
 * DeserializeException : thrown when the deserializer can't deserialize the response

 ### Catch a specific error code